MarcMDeveloper/Data_Analysis-AI-Psychology/README.md

 # Description:
-Study of AI, new thecnologies and its efffects in people from a psychological point of view.
+Study of AI and its efffects in people from a psychological point of view.

 # Folder order:
 Data_Analysis-AI-Psychology/